As a share operator, what insurance do I need?

 In the share industry, a typical third-party risk involves a rider who injures a pedestrian, another rider or damages someone's property.

-This site contains general guidance only on insurance products available in the market.
+The information provided here is general advice only and has been prepared without taking into account your objectives, financial situation or needs.
 Before you buy a policy, you should consider if the product suits your needs by reading the Policy Wording, in light of your personal circumstances.